jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

  [paths]
  templates = /home/$USER/weather/templates/
  graph_templates = /home/$USER/weather/graph_templates/
+ user_calib = /home/jim/weather/modules/usercalib
  work = /tmp/weather

-These three entries specify where your text templates and graph templates are stored, and where temporary files should be created.
+These three entries specify where your text templates and graph templates are stored, where temporary files should be created, and (if you have one) the location of your calibration module.

 fixed: values copied from the weather station's "fixed block"
 -------------------------------------------------------------